-Under ideal circumstances, direct bus transportation is offered to Typhoon Lagoon from your resort with the same return service.
+Under ideal circumstances, direct bus transportation is offered to Typhoon Lagoon from the resorts with the same return service.
 However, this option is rare these days.
 If the resorts are running direct buses, you’ll encounter signage indicating which bus stop will get you back to your resort.

-Unfortunately, in 2022, Disney has implemented their transfer bus option to and from Typhoon Lagoon and the resorts.
+Usually, Disney implements a transfer bus option to and from Typhoon Lagoon and the resorts.
 This way requires an extra stop on your way to Typhoon Lagoon, and it’s a bit of a hassle.

-Typhoon Lagoon sits across the street from Disney Springs, so you shouldn’t have to wait long for the bus.
+Typhoon Lagoon sits across the street from Disney Springs, so you shouldn’t wait long for the bus.
 Unfortunately, guests cannot walk from Disney Springs to Typhoon Lagoon.

-First, you’ll likely have a bit of a walk to your bus stop at Disney Springs.
-You might even encounter a long line of guests leaving Disney Springs to return to the same resort.
+First, you’ll have a bit of a walk to your resort’s bus stop at Disney Springs.
+Then you might encounter a long line of guests leaving Disney Springs to return to the same resort.